explosion/spacy-course/chapters/chapter3.md

 ---
 title: 'Chapter 3: Processing Pipelines'
 description:
-  "This chapter will show you to everything you need to know about spaCy''s processing pipeline.
-You''ll learn what goes on under the hood when you process a text, how to write your own components and add them to the pipeline, and how to use custom attributes to add your own meta data to the documents, spans and tokens."
+  "This chapter will show you to everything you need to know about spaCy's processing pipeline.
+You'll learn what goes on under the hood when you process a text, how to write your own components and add them to the pipeline, and how to use custom attributes to add your own meta data to the documents, spans and tokens."
 prev: /chapter2
 next: /chapter4
 type: chapter